 How do I keep track of the spot price going up and down?

-You don't need to follow the spot market in order to save on your power bill with Flick - many Flicksters set and forget, and still save heaps with access to wholesale power prices.
+You don't need to follow the spot market in order to save on your power bill with Freestyle - many Flicksters on Freestyle set and forget, and still save heaps with access to wholesale power prices.
 But to really ramp up those savings, you've got tools at your fingertips!

 Flick has a clever little mobile app that gives you everything you need to keep track of live power prices, including a forecast price for the upcoming half hour period.
 Your Flick dashboard let's you analyse your usage, track your savings and gives you a forecast price for the upcoming four hours so you can plan your power use to make the most of low price periods.

-Once you've been with Flick for a while, you’ll get a good sense of typical price patterns over a day, so you can make small changes to secure nice, low spot prices without really thinking about it.
+Once you've been on Freestyle for a while, you’ll get a good sense of typical price patterns over a day, so you can make small changes to secure nice, low spot prices without really thinking about it.